Westbrooke117/Last.fm-Timeline/README.md

 - Lazy loading for images to prevent delayed image loading

 ## Future Features 📝
-- Add a share button to share content to r/last.fm on Reddit
+- Add a share button to share content to social media
-- Show a month-by-month breakdown of an albums listening stats when clicking on one
+- Add custom album cover support (at cost of slower speeds)
-- Reduce number of API calls by caching album image urls
+- More themes for mini timeline

 ## Current Known Bugs 🐞
 - Form error messages appearing after the timeline has loaded causes it to shift downward slightly